June 8th, 2021

 You can find out how much memory you're using in your laptop settings.
 Here's how:

-How to check your computer memory on a PC (Windows 10):
+How to check your computer memory (Windows 10):

 - On your keyboard, press Ctrl+Alt+Del at the same time, then select Task Manager.